Tips Bulletin

 Is Epsom salt good for watermelon plants, and will it benefit your garden?
 Discover the links between homemade fertilizer for melons made with Epsom salt and how to make it work for your plants.

-Learn how to cultivate amazing watermelons by incorporating a homemade Epsom salt foliar spray into your gardening routine while barely breaking a sweat.
+Read on for some of the best ways to fertilize cantaloupes and watermelons.
+Incorporate a homemade Epsom salt foliar spray into your gardening routine while barely breaking a sweat.
 After all, growing a juicy, delicious watermelon is its own reward.

 What Fertilizer Works Best for Watermelon?